Chart Color Schemes

 Employment

-Professional & technical services employ just 5.3% of local workers, below Greater Sydney's 11.5%.
-AreaSearch analysis shows that during September 2024 to September 2025, labour force decreased by 3.7%, employment declined by 3.4%, causing unemployment rate to fall by 0.3 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.1% and unemployment rise by 0.2 percentage points.
-As of 25-Nov-25 in NSW, employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%, compared to national unemployment rate of 4.3%.
-National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mulgoa-Luddenham-Orchard Hills' employment mix suggests local employment should increase by 6.2% over five years and 12.7% over ten years, based on simple weighting extrapolation for illustrative purposes.
+However, professional & technical services are under-represented at 5.3%, compared to Greater Sydney's 11.5%.
+Over the year to September 2025, labour force levels decreased by 3.7% and employment decreased by 3.4%, leading to a fall in unemployment rate of 0.3 percentage points.
+In contrast, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia indicate that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mulgoa-Luddenham-Orchard Hills' employment mix suggests local employment should increase by 6.2% over five years and 12.7% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment